An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Introduction

-\subparagraph*{Results and Organization.} We study {MIS} and {\textsc{Max-IS}} problems for dynamic sets of $O(n)$ axis-parallel rectangles of two types: (i) congruent rectangles of uniform height and width and (ii) rectangles of uniform height and arbitrary width.
-For both classes of rectangles a {MIS} can be maintained in $\Omega(\Delta)$ update time by using the recent algorithm of Assadi et al.~\cite{DBLP:conf/stoc/AssadiOSS18}, where $\Delta$ is the maximum degree of the intersection graph.
-A $(1+\epsilon)$-approximate {\textsc{Max-IS}} can be maintained for unit squares in $O(n^{1/{\epsilon}^2})$ time~\cite{erlebach2005polynomial}, and a $(1+\frac{1}{k})$-approximate {\textsc{Max-IS}} can be maintained for unit height and arbitrary width rectangles in $O(n^{2k-1})$ update time~\cite{agarwal1998label} for any integer $k \ge 1$.
-In this paper we design and implement algorithms for dynamic MIS and \textsc{Max-IS} that demonstrate the trade-off between update time and approximation factor, both from a theoretical perspective and in an experimental evaluation.
-In contrast to the recent dynamic MIS algorithms, which are randomized~\cite{DBLP:conf/stoc/AssadiOSS18, assadi2019fully, behnezhad2019fully, chechik2019fully}, our algorithms are deterministic.
+\subparagraph*{\textbf{Results and Organization.}} We study {MIS} and \maxset problems for dynamic sets of $O(n)$ axis-parallel rectangles of two types: (i) congruent rectangles of uniform height and width and (ii) rectangles of uniform height and arbitrary width.

+In this paper we design and implement algorithms for dynamic \indset and \maxset that demonstrate the trade-off between update time and approximation factor, both from a theoretical perspective and in an experimental evaluation.
+In contrast to the recent dynamic \indset algorithms, which are randomized~\cite{DBLP:conf/stoc/AssadiOSS18, assadi2019fully, behnezhad2019fully, chechik2019fully}, our algorithms are deterministic.

-In Section~\ref{mis-log} we present an algorithm that maintains a \textsc{MIS} of a dynamic set of unit squares in amortized $O(\log^{2/3 + o(1)} n)$ update time, improving the best known update time $\Omega(\Delta)$~\cite{DBLP:conf/stoc/AssadiOSS18}.
+In Section~\ref{mis-log} we present an algorithm that maintains an \indset of a dynamic set of unit squares in $O(\log n \log\log n)$ update time or, alternatively, with sub-logarithmic amortized update time, improving the best-known update time $\Omega(\Delta)$ by Assadi et al.~\cite{DBLP:conf/stoc/AssadiOSS18}, where $\Delta$ is the maximum degree of the intersection graph.
 A major, but generally unavoidable bottleneck of that algorithm is that the entire graph is stored explicitly, and thus insertions/deletions of vertices take $\Omega(\Delta)$ time.
-We use structural geometric properties of the unit squares along with a dynamic orthogonal range searching data structure to bypass the explicit intersection graph and break this bottleneck.
+We use structural geometric properties of the unit squares along with a dynamic orthogonal range searching data structure to bypass the explicit intersection graph and overcome this bottleneck.